kaushik-rishi/duration-cli/README.md

 <br>

 The CLI has some bugs of course, but I tried to handle all possible exceptions that may occur.
-If you run through any problem, open an issue, conatct me at <i>iamrokt@gmail.com</i>, or reach me at instagram <i><@inrokt</i>
+If you run through any problem, open an issue, conatct me at <i>iamrokt@gmail.com</i>, or reach me through instagram <i>@inrokt</i>